 Later on, he skips the 2013 U.S. championship to play in the Norway Chess tournament.
 Moreover, he finished that tournament in second position.

 In 2014, he got the No. 3 position in the FIDE ratings.
 However, this year, he finished at ninth position in the Tata Steel Chess Tournament.

-Later on, he played in the Zurich Chess Challenge and finished that tournament at fourth position out of six players.
-In 2015, for the first time since 2013, he was not a part of the top FIDE ranked player in the United States.
+Later on, he played in the Zurich Chess Challenge and finished that tournament in fourth position out of six players.
+In 2015, for the first time since 2013, he was not a part of the top FIDE-ranked player in the United States.

 In January 2015, he won the Gibraltar Chess Masters tournament.
 Then in April 2015, he won his fourth Fourth U.S. Chess Championship.

 Chess Career From (2016 – Present)

 In February 2016, he won the Gibraltar Chess Festival for the second time in a row and Zurich Chess Challenge for the second year in a row.

 Then in the next year, he again won the Gibraltar Chess Festival for the third time in a row.
 In January 2018, he achieved the second position in the Chess.com Speed Chess Championships.

 Then in August 2018, he won the St. Louis Rapid & Blitz tournament.
 Later on, in March 2019, he won his fifth U.S. Chess Championship.